openSUSE/news-o-o/_posts/2009-11-11-sneak-peeks-at-opensuse-11-2-gnome-2-28.markdown

 ---
 author: News Team
+comments: true
 date: 2009-11-11 07:30:38+00:00
 layout: post
 link: https://news.opensuse.org/2009/11/11/sneak-peeks-at-opensuse-11-2-gnome-2-28/
+slug: sneak-peeks-at-opensuse-11-2-gnome-2-28
-title: "Sneak Peeks at openSUSE 11.2: GNOME 2.28"
+title: 'Sneak Peeks at openSUSE 11.2: GNOME 2.28'
+wordpress_id: 2476
 categories:
 - Distribution
 tags:
 - GNOME
 ---

 With openSUSE 11.2 right around the corner, let's take a look at what's new and interesting in the GNOME desktop for this release.
 Highlights include a preview of GNOME 3.0, new applets and application updates, and the incredibly attractive Sonar theme new for 11.2.

 [![Sonar Theme and Xinerama on openSUSE 11.2](http://farm3.static.flickr.com/2791/4090185161_9a7976304d.jpg)](http://www.flickr.com/photos/jzb/4090185161/)